justkawal/arb_translator/README.md

   <br>
   <br>

+## Uses Google Cloud Translations for translating files.
 [arb_translator](https://www.pub.dev/packages/arb_translator) is a dart command-line tool for translating arb file into multiple languages.

 #### This library is MIT licensed So, it's free to use anytime, anywhere without any consent, because we believe in Open Source work.